viktor-ferenczi/se-sections/README.md

 ![Selecting the first block](doc/Selecting1.png "Selecting the first block")
 ![Selecting the second block](doc/Selecting2.png "Selecting the second block")

+The block distance from the character is the same as normal block placement in creative mode.
+You can change the maximum distance of the aimed block by keeping any block at hand while Sections is **not** active and using the `Ctrl-MouseWheel` to change the distance.

 ### Resizing the selection box

 Adjust the selection box as needed: